 Check your most recent ID card to see whether your plan has the program.
 Some plans that used to have NAP no longer have the program.

-Did you choose to go to an out-of-network doctor or hospital, then get surprised with a very large bill?
+Did you go to an out-of-network doctor or hospital, and then get surprised with a very large bill?
 Sometimes a provider will allow you to pay a reduced fee.
 Sometimes they will work out a payment plan for you.
 You may be able to work this out with the provider by yourself.
 You also can get professional support.
 Here’s how that works.

 You can get that support if you: